What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 Yes.
 Men can harass men, women can women, and people of different sexes can harass each other.
 If the conduct is sexual misconduct, the sex of the harasser and victim is irrelevant.
 The University’s obligation to respond is the same whether the sexual misconduct occurs between individuals of the same or different sexes.

 All members of the campus community are protected against sexual misconduct, whether they are transgender, male, female, gender queer, gay, straight, lesbian, bisexual, pansexual, or asexual.
-Furthermore, Title IX and the University’s Sex Discrimination and Sexual Misconduct Policy extend to claims of discrimination based on gender identity and gender expression (failure to conform to stereotypical notions of masculinity or femininity).
+Furthermore, Title IX and the University’s Anti-Sexual Misconduct Policy extend to claims of discrimination based on gender identity and gender expression (failure to conform to stereotypical notions of masculinity or femininity).

 Does sexual conduct have to be unwelcome to be sexual harassment?